EVER UPWARD:

 Crown Currency, 2023

 Skyscrapers today are controversial – especially in New York – but globally they are getting taller and more numerous.
-This evening features two authors, an economist and a real estate reporter, discussing their recent books on supertall skyscrapers.
-The program, which is organized by the Council on Tall Buildings and Urban Habitat (CTBUH), New York Chapter, will be moderated by Peyman Askari, founding principal of PAN Partners and the CTBUH New York Chapter Executive/Co-Chair.
+This evening featured two authors, an economist and a real estate reporter, who discussed their recent books on supertall skyscrapers.
+The program, which is organized by the Council on Tall Buildings and Urban Habitat (CTBUH), New York Chapter, was moderated by Peyman Askari, founding principal of PAN Partners and the CTBUH New York Chapter Executive/Co-Chair.

-Jason M. Barr, a professor of economics at Rutgers University-Newark, will outline his new book Cities in the Sky: The Quest to Build the World's Tallest Skyscrapers (Scribner Books, 2024).
-Barr will compare cities with ascending skylines to see what motivates their architectural ambitions.
+Jason M. Barr, a professor of economics at Rutgers University-Newark, outlined his new book Cities in the Sky: The Quest to Build the World's Tallest Skyscrapers (Scribner Books, 2024).
+Barr compared cities with ascending skylines to see what motivates their architectural ambitions.

-Katherine Clarke, a writer on residential real estate for numerous publications, including The Real Deal and The Wall Street Journal will recap her recent book Billionaires' Row: Tycoons, High Rollers, and the Epic Race to Build the World's Most Exclusive Skyscrapers (Crown Currency, 2023).
-Clarke focuses on the real-estate impresarios behind the super-slender supertalls of 57th St. and Central Park South.
+Katherine Clarke, a writer on residential real estate for numerous publications, including The Real Deal and The Wall Street Journal will recapped her recent book Billionaires' Row: Tycoons, High Rollers, and the Epic Race to Build the World's Most Exclusive Skyscrapers (Crown Currency, 2023).
+Clarke focused on the real-estate impresarios behind the super-slender supertalls of 57th St. and Central Park South.

 Jason M. Barr